kundroomajid/kundroomajid.github.io/index.md

 ## Research Interests

 - **Federated Learning:** Hyper-Parameter Optimization, Convergence, Communication Efficency
-- **Machine Learning:** Social Media Analysis, Topi Modelling, Deep Learning
+- **Machine Learning:** Social Media Analysis, Topic Modelling, Deep Learning

 ## News
+- **[July.
+2023]** Recieved best paper award by Korea Digital Contents Society.
+- **[June.
+2023]** A paper titled "Effects of Model Hyper-parameters in Federated Learning: A Short Analysis" is accepted in Korea Digital Content Society Conference.
 - **[May.
 2023]** One paper related to Federated Learning is accepted to ICDCS 2023.
 - **[Mar.
 2023]** Our paper related to analysis of federated learning is published in IEEE Access.
 - **[Dec.
 2022]** Our paper about pod autoscaling in Kube-Edge is published in IEEE Access.